PETEROA/Anomaly/README.md

 # Anomaly
-Anomaly detection for spatial data
+Anomaly detection with RNN, HAMPEL and EMD